FAQs

 Once I’ve answered a question, can anybody else change that answer?

-• if enabled, users can overwrite existing answers
+• if enabled, users can overwrite existing answers provided by other users

 How can I tell if somebody else has edited a draft?
 What kind of audit trail is there?

-Whilst a draft is live (not submitted), you will see a timestamp beneath each answered question within an inspection - this includes the date and time of the last time that question was updated, and the name of the person who did that.
+Whilst a draft is live (not yet submitted), you will see a timestamp beneath each answered question within an inspection - this includes the date and time of the last time that question was updated, and the name of the person who did that.

 Can somebody edit a draft whilst I’m working on it?